helinus/ForgeEssentialsWikiFork/Home.md

 Welcome to the ForgeEssentialsMain wiki!
-Check out our plans for [design features](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Design-Features)
+Check out our plans for [design features](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Design-Features) or our list of [commands](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/Commands).